Environmental, Business and Policy Solutions

 Accessible to all, Sustainable Tourism on a Finite Planet helps students, professionals and changemakers to understand how the tourism industry is organized and what will be required to achieve a higher level of sustainability over the next 50 years.
 It documents how world markets and technology are transforming the industry, why the drive for volume and rapid growth will be difficult to arrest, and how to use policy mechanisms, data and business intelligence to motivate change.

-Travel and tourism supply chains and business models for hotels, tour operators, cruise lines, airlines and airports are analysed and environmental management techniques are proposed for each sector.
-A pragmatic set of solutions are offered to support the transition to lower impact tourism development worldwide.
+Readers will learn how travel & tourism supply chains are organized and the often misunderstood, interlocking spiderweb of business models for hotels, tour operators, cruise lines, airlines, and airports.
+Environmental management techniques presently deployed by each sector of the industry are analyzed, compared and discussed together with a pragmatic set of solutions to support the transition to lower impact tourism development worldwide.

 Institutions can contact EplerWood International to offer this book for 20% off to members and for the right to undertake foreign translations.
 For more information contact: firstname.lastname@example.org.